mlcommons/logging/mlperf_logging/mllog/examples/power/README.md

 ```
 2. The output of this should be
 ```
-Power consumed: 6514419.0
+Power consumed: 6514419.0 J
 ```

 ### Constructing a sample power submission
-It is assumed that you completed the first example and you were able to produce a MLPerf power log.

 For this example we will add power logs to a previous training submission.
-This will simulate how a power submission should look like.
-Note that the power logs we will generate do not correspond to this performance results, so this wouldn't be a valid submission.
+This will simulate how a power submission should look like. **Note that the power logs we will generate do not correspond to this performance results, so this wouldn't be a valid submission.**

 0. Setup.
 Go to a clean working directory and create a folder called example_power and set a variable with the path of the logging repo.
 ```